ml-jku/chef/index.md

 have high-level features to recognize things like legs, eyes, fur textures, etc. If this network is now used to classify buildings it will barely encounter these kinds of objects anymore.
-This, however, does not mean that the network activations do not bare any useful information about the new task.
+This, however, does not mean that the network layers do not bare any useful information about the new task.
 Only to get to this information we might have to dig deeper into the network structure.

-CHEF combines feature activations from layers of different levels of abstraction.
+CHEF combines features from layers of different levels of abstraction.
 So even when the high-level representations crumble features of lower layers can take over and still allow for a decent prediction result.
 We call this concept **representation fusion**.
-It allows us to flexibly choose the right level of abstraction for the few-shot task at hand depending on the size of its domain shift.
+It allows a flexible choice of the right level of abstraction for the few-shot task at hand depending on the size of its domain shift.
 We implement representation fusion using an ensemble of Hebbian learners operating on distinct representation levels in parallel.
 The results of